artainmo/web-development/frontend/react/README.md

 #### USE
 https://material-ui.com/components/box/ -> documentation on all component and their parameters possibilities.

-To access a button component for example `import Button from '@material-ui/core/Button'`, afterwards Button can be ased as a component. <br>
+To access a button component for example `import Button from '@material-ui/core/Button'`, afterwards Button can be used as a component. <br>
 You can give it the variant, color, size parameter for styling for example.<br>
 style parameter can be used for even more customization.<br>
 Other parameters for functionality are for example href, onClick, disabled..